mediacloud/backend/doc/topic_mining.markdown

 Basic Spider Flow
 -----------------

-A controversy is defined as:
+A topic is defined as:

 * a solr seed query, which specifies a date range, some media collections, and a text query
 * a regex pattern for determining relevance
-* a date range which bounds the time slices and restricts which stories are mined for links
+* a date range which bounds the timespans and restricts which stories are mined for links

 The basic operation of the spider is:

 1. Run the solr query to get an initial set of matching stories from our archive.
 2. Add the urls of those stories to the spider queue.
 3. For each story in the spider queue, try to match the url against an existing media cloud story.
-4. If there is no match and the raw html content of the story matches the controversy pattern, create a new story.
+4. If there is no match and the raw html content of the story matches the topic pattern, create a new story.
-5. If the sentence text or url of the story (existing or created) matches the regex pattern, add it to the controversy and add all urls within the story text to the spider queue.
+5. If the sentence text or url of the story (existing or created) matches the regex pattern, add it to the topic and add all urls within the story text to the spider queue.
-6. Repeat steps 3. - 6. until the spider has completed 15 complete iterations (or the max_iterations set for the controversy).
+6. Repeat steps 3. - 6. until the spider has completed 15 complete iterations (or the max_iterations set for the topic).

 Details
 -------